OpenNanogrid/ON-draft/README.md

 - large open screw terminals for high current use cases (which is somewhat legal, because the LVDC grid is safe to the touch )
 - PowerCon sockets (expensive, proprietary, e.g. by Neutrik.
 How many poles?)
 - SpeakOn sockets (moderately expensive, well suited because they carry 4 poles and are aimed for moderately high currents)
-- XLR sockets (cheap, but can't carry much current.
-Great for small appliances like phone chargers)
+- XLR sockets (rather inexpensive, great for small appliances like phone chargers, laptops, screens, up to 16A per pin)
-- Open Source screw terminals with M6 screws.
-3D printed or milled.
+- Custom Open Source snap/screw terminals with M6 screws, 3D printed/milled/turned.
-- RC battery plugs (bad UX, don't hold up long)
+- RC battery plugs (bad UX, not made for many mating cycles, best suited for more permanent installation)
-- USB3 type C (need active electronics)
+- USB3 type C (needs active electronics for higher power levels, only 5A x 20V = 100W)
-- Outdoor interconnections: Wieland DMX IP RST20i3S 50V/20A (expensive at $10)
+- Wieland DMX IP RST20i3S 50V/20A (for outdoor interconnections, expensive at $10)
 - Anderson PowerPole for batteries and large interconnections

+- A new, open source connector?
+Check https://github.com/OpenNanogrid/ON-socket for more ideas.

 Any other recommendations?